Last Updated: July 28, 2024

 Career

 In 1969, Waits began working as an occasional doorman for the Heritage coffeehouse, which held regular performances from folk musicians.
-He sometimes sang at Heritage as well and his set largely consisted of covering Bob Dylan and Red Sovine.
+He sometimes sang at Heritage as well, and his set largely consisted of covering Bob Dylan and Red Sovine.
 He also began developing his own material over time.
 Waits started performing at other venues around San Diego before moving to Los Angeles to play at the Troubadour, a famed West Hollywood venue.
 There, he caught the attention of Herb Cohen, who signed him to a publishing contract and a recording contract.
 The recordings that were produced under that contract were later released in the early 1990s as "The Early Years Volume One" and "The Early Years Volume Two."
-Around this time, when living in Los Angeles, he met David Geffen who gave him a new recording contract with Asylum Records.
+Around this time, when living in Los Angeles, Tom met David Geffen, who gave him a new recording contract with Asylum Records.
 The resulting album was "Closing Time."

 Tom Waits